-A foreign company looking to establish a business presence in Australia may choose to operate in Australia by registering a new Australian company or alternatively operate as a Branch and register the foreign company.
+A foreign company looking to establish and starting a business presence in Australia may choose to operate in Australia by registering a new Australian company or alternatively operate as a Branch and register the foreign company.

 Australian company vs Branch – which is better?